 He meant so much to so many of us it is difficult to put in words our immense gratitude for all that he has given us.
 We can only try to express our deep appreciation for a life well lived, a life that made such a difference to so many other lives and whose great legacy will continue to frame how we think about language and its role in shaping the human condition.

 We express our deepest sympathy to his family, friends and colleagues.
 We are thankful for a life lived fully and are comforted in the knowledge that his work will continue to inspire people all around the world.

 Brian Dare, ASFLA President, on behalf of the ASFLA Committee

 You can read more obituaries that have been published by the wider community at the following links:

 Many people have also been posting tributes on social media.
-Penny Wheeler has put together a ‘Moments’ view of some of the social media tributes to Michael.
+Penny Wheeler has put together a ‘Moments’ view of many of the social media tributes to Michael.
 You can view these on Twitter via the link below.